zhihua-zheng/EvaMO_UOSL_code/README.md

 addpath(genpath('<path to this repository>'))
 ```

-2. Download the data file `EvaMO_UOSL_data.zip` as described in the previous [Data](#-data) section.
-Unzip it into the `EvaMO_UOSL_code` directory.
+2. Download the data file `EvaMO_UOSL_data.zip` following the [Data](#-data) section.
+Unzip it into the top-level directory of the repository `EvaMO_UOSL_code`.

 3. Run the main analysis script `evaMO_main.m`.

 ### Attribution
-This code is freely available for reuse as described in the MIT License.
+This set of scripts is free for reuse as described in the MIT License.
 However, if you use this code in an academic publication, a propriate citation to the source would be appreciated:

 * Zhihua Zheng.
-(2020, August 17).
-Analysis scripts for "Evaluating Monin-Obukhov scaling in the unstable oceanic surface layer" (Version v1.0).
+(2020, December 22).
+Analysis scripts for "Evaluating Monin-Obukhov Scaling in the Unstable Oceanic Surface Layer".
 Zenodo. doi:10.5281/zenodo.3988503